stoplightio/spectral/docs/guides/custom-functions.md

 If the built-in functions are not enough for your [custom ruleset](../getting-started/rulesets.md), Spectral allows you to write and use your own custom functions.

+Please, do keep in mind that for the time being, the code is **not** executed in a sandboxed environment, so be very careful when including external rulesets.

 A custom function might be any JavaScript function compliant with [IFunction](https://github.com/stoplightio/spectral/blob/90a0864863fa232bf367a26dace61fd9f93198db/src/types/function.ts#L3#L8) type.

 ```ts